 Whether a full set or individual pieces, pots and pans are required in the kitchen (unless you will only be cooking in the microwave!).
-It is best to have a range of sizes, including a 10- and/or 8-quart stock pot, a 5-quart pot or dutch oven, and a 2 and/or 1-quart saucepan.
+It is best to have a range of sizes, including a 10- and/or 8-quart stockpot, a 5-quart pot or dutch oven, and a 2 and/or 1-quart saucepan.
 All of your pots should come with lids.
-There are a few choices when it comes to the material of the pan—from anondized to copper to stainless steel to non-stick; choose what fits into your lifestyle and budget.
+There are a few choices when it comes to the material of the pan—from anodized to copper to stainless steel to non-stick; choose what fits into your lifestyle and budget.
 Just make sure the pans are sturdy and built to last.

 From frying eggs to stir-frying rice, a skillet or frying pan is an indispensable tool.
-Having both an 8- to 10-inch as well as a 12- to 14-inch skillet, and perhaps making at least one of them nonstick, is a good idea.
+Having both an 8- to 10-inch as well as a 12- to 14-inch skillet, and perhaps making at least one nonstick, is a good idea.

 Whether making lasagna, baked mac-n-cheese, or scalloped potatoes, you will need a casserole dish of some kind.
-It is wise to purchase a couple different sizes of either porcelain, glass, or stoneware.
+It is wise to purchase a couple of different sizes of either porcelain, glass, or stoneware.

 You may or may not be a baker, but there are certain items that will serve you well in your new kitchen that fall under the bakeware category.
 Cookie sheets (without sides) and baking sheets (with sides), for example, are for both baking and cooking.
 You can use them to make chocolate chip cookies, roast vegetables, bake breaded chicken, and roast a piece of salmon.
 The benefit of a cookie sheet without the edge is that you can easily slide off the finished cookies.